VileDeg/aStar-cpp/README.md

 # aStar-cpp

-This program takes as input a csv-formatted file which represents the grid, grid dimensions, start point coords and end point coords in grid.
+This program takes as input a csv-like file which represents the grid, grid dimensions, start point coords and end point coords in grid.
 ```
 Usage: ./astar <input_file.csv> <R,C> <X,Y> <X,Y> <use_color>